FUTURE OF MARINE NAVIGATION

 captain on a robot ship: the Elizabeth

 inviting experts in navigation equipment from industry and academia to

-form a consortium to build and test a prototype system by 2015.
+form a consortium to build and test a prototype system from 2019.

 Navigation is a field of study that focuses on the process of monitoring and controlling the movement of a craft or vehicle from one place to another.
 The field of navigation includes four general categories: land navigation, marine navigation,